-None No password encryption, meaning it is stored in plaintext.
 WARNING This method is not recommended, as your data will not be protected.
-User branch For PosixAccount external directories, this field is not available.
-Group branch For PosixAccount external directories, this field is not available.
-Certification authority branch This field defines the location of the CA on the external LDAP base.
+For PosixAccount external directories, this field is not available.
+For PosixAccount external directories, this field is not available.
+This field defines the location of the CA on the external LDAP base.
+This location is For PosixAccount external directories, this field is not available.
+This field defines the location of the CA on the external LDAP base.
+This location is This field defines the location of the CA on the external LDAP base.
 This location is used especially when searching for the CA used in SSL.
 NOTE Configuring this field is not absolutely necessary but in this case, in order for the SSL authentication method to work the CA has to be specified in the list of trusted CAs in the configuration of the SSL method.
 (See menu Users\Authentication module\ Available methods tab: the authentication method Certificate (SSL) has to be added and the CA indicated in the right column "Certificate authorities (C.A)")